ignvr/rl-sentiment-exercise/README.md

 ### Exercise 5: RL vs. Prompt Engineering

-Can you get base GPT-2 to match your RL-trained model just by changing the prompt (i.e., concatenate a prefix before the prompt)?
+So far, you demonstrated that properly-used RL is a powerful tool for tuning an LLM to your needs.
+But could one obtain a similar effect using *Prompt Engineering*, to guide the LLM toward the desired behavior?

+In this exercise, you will (a) compare RL vs. Prompt Engineering, (b) demonstrate that they can also work together.

+#### Code

+`prompt_engineering.py` lets you test the Base GPT-2 against your RL-trained model, with various modified prompts.
+The code allows you to try different prompt-prefixes, which are just strings that are concatenated before the beginning of every test prompt.

-`prompt_engineering.py` lets you test this.
-By default, it uses built-in sentiment prefixes:
+By default, `prompt_engineering.py` uses built-in sentiment prefixes:

 ```bash
 # Default: built-in prompt strategies, sentiment scoring